borhyne/borhyne-2023/index.md

 An interactive way to sort through mental models.

 ## [Current Sets](/cs/)
 Co-founded in 2020.
-We help builders check and improve coordination and design quality.
+We help builders save money and time by improving coordination and design quality before construction.